robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 ---

 * p112 builds an index in ES for the flight information that is displayed in a page.
 It will provide a search box for the page, see p113: ‘Note that this might take some time, as there are several million records to index.
 You might want to leave this alone to run for a while.’
-* Note that the data is passed to ES in batches from Spark.
-Not sure why it is done from Spark (later: because the data is all stored via Spark).
+* Note that the data is passed to ES in batches from Spark (because the data is all stored in RDDs with Spark).

 ---